Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 When access to the object-id is needed, the _attribute_ resource represents the object-id field stores the object-id values of each feature within the node.
 This facilitates object-id based access.
 Clients can also build an object-id to array-index dictionary for cases where large numbers of object-id based attribute or geometry look ups within a node are needed.

-When the same feature is included in more than one node at different Levels of Detail, the corresponding attributes for the feature are included as attribute resources in each node.
+When the same feature is included in more than one node at different levels of detail, the corresponding attributes for the feature are included as attribute resources in each node.
 This redundancy in attribute storage allows each node to be rendered independently of any other node.

 Metadata on each _attribute_ resource is made available to clients via the scene service layer.
 When attributes are present within the scene cache, the resourcePattern array in the layers store will include a value called attributes.
 The attributes value indicates that attributes are a required resource, utilized for attribute driven symbolization and rendering.
 In addition to the resourcePattern, additional metadata in the fields array and attributeStorageInfo array further describe each attribute resource.